-- (1) Delete Section VII.E which endorsed the Joyce rule.
-The Work Group concluded that this section should be deleted at least in part because more than half of the states that have enacted mandatory combined reporting have now adopted the Finnigan rule.
-Compare Appeal of Joyce, Inc., Cal.
-State Bd. of Equal.
-(1966) with In re the Appeal of Finnigan Corp., Cal.
-State Bd. of Equal (1990). - (2) Add certain activities performed by an employee who telecommutes on a regular basis to the Statement's list of unprotected activities.
+- (2) Add certain activities performed by an employee who telecommutes on a regular basis to the Statement's list of unprotected activities.
 See Article IV.A (20). - (3) Address the performance of warranty work and accepting returns by independent contractors.
 See Article V (fourth paragraph). - (4) Revise Article VII.C which addresses foreign commerce, emphasizing that if a Supporting State applies P.L.
 86-272 to foreign commerce, it will do so consistently whether it is determining if (i) activities of a foreign seller are protected or (ii) sales into the foreign jurisdiction will be thrown back.
 The Article's proposed text recognizes the fact that states have adopted different positions on whether the statute should be applied to foreign commerce.

 Finally, the proposed revision of the Statement of Information adopts the concept of a "Supporting State."
-Unlike prior versions of the Statement, the proposed revision contemplates that states will not need to agree to sign the document to indicate their approval.
-Instead, adopting the Statement by legislation, regulation, or other administrative action (or by some other express means) will indicate approval.
-States may also indicate support for individual sections of the Statement rather than the entire Statement.
+Unlike prior versions of the Statement, the proposed revision contemplates that states will not need to affix a signature to the document to indicate their approval.
+Instead, adopting the Statement by legislation, regulation or other administrative action (or by some other express means) will indicate approval.
+States may indicate support for individual sections of the Statement rather than the entire Statement.